JuliaHealth/OMOPCDMPathways.jl/docs/src/contributing.md

-# Contributing to OMOPCDMPathways 😁
+# Contributing to `OMOPCDMPathways.jl` 😁

-OMOPCDMPathways is currently under heavy development as we push to a primary release version.
+`OMOPCDMPathways.jl` is currently under heavy development as we push to a primary release version.
 We follow a workflow pattern that is directly inspired by the [development workflow guide](http://docs.juliaplots.org/latest/contributing/#Development-Workflow-1) found in [`Plots.jl`](https://github.com/JuliaPlots/Plots.jl).
 The general workflow we expect contributors to adhere to is as follows: